MBB Summer Program sponsored by the Molecular Biophysics and Biochemistry graduate program a the UT Health Science Center in San Antonio.

 Summer projects will include the traditional REU-model project, ones in which students work on a research project within a Penn faculty member’s lab, as well as unique project opportunities to work on research originating from the Singh Center research facilities themselves.

 Student participants will earn a $5500 stipend (before taxes, paid in installments), and will be housed within walking distance of the university with housing provided by the program.
 In addition, up to $500 in travel costs to Philadelphia may be eligible for reimbursement.
 Philadelphia is an exciting place to live for the summer, with many social and recreational activities.
-Dates: May 31 – August 5, 2016 (10 weeks).
-Application deadline: Feb.
-26, 2015 by 5:00pm.
-Applicants will be notified of the status of their application by April 1, 2016.
+Dates: May 30 – August45, 2017 (10 weeks).
+Application Deadline: February 15, 2017 (applicants will be notified of the status of their application by April 1, 2017.

 Application Portal: http://www.nano.upenn.edu/resources/reu/